The Asset Management Review: Ireland

 In terms of insurance and reinsurance, there are significant international and domestic (re)insurers headquartered in Ireland.
 In 2016, the introduction of a new prudential regime under Directive 2009/138/EC on the taking-up and pursuit of the business of insurance and reinsurance (Solvency II) forced (re)insurers established outside the European Economic Area (EEA) to assess whether to redomicile their global operations in a European centre such as Ireland.
 Since 2017, this trend continued with UK based (re)insurers looking to relocate within the EEA as a Brexit contingency solution.
 Ireland has remained one of the most sought-after European countries for (re)insurers looking to redomicile.

-With regard to asset management and investment funds, Ireland has emerged as a favoured EU hub for UK investment firms seeking a European base post-Brexit because of the relative advantages it has over a number of other EU countries across a number of metrics including tax, legal system, labour laws and regulation.
-This continues to be an observable trend, with many new management company applications being made to the Central Bank and established Irish management companies and AIFMs now topping up of existing licences to facilitate the undertaking of additional MiFID activities from their Irish base.
+With regard to asset management and investment funds, Ireland emerged as a favoured EU hub for UK investment firms seeking a European base post-Brexit because of the relative advantages it has over a number of other EU countries across a number of metrics including tax, legal system, labour laws and regulation.
+This has continued to be an observable trend, with many new management company applications being made to the Central Bank and established Irish management companies and AIFMs topping up existing licences to facilitate the undertaking of additional MiFID activities from their Irish base.
 By the end of 2020, there were 358 management companies registered in Ireland, an increase of approximately 100 since the United Kingdom voted to leave the European Union.

 The principal regulations governing insurers and reinsurers are the European Union (Insurance and Reinsurance) Regulations 2015 (the 2015 Regulations), which transposed Solvency II into Irish law and entered into force on 1 January 2016.
 They are supplemented by the Insurance Acts 1909 to 2018 and the regulations made under those Acts.
 The Solvency II legal framework applying to Irish (re)insurers also includes the European Commission delegated regulations and implementing regulations, and relevant Level 3 European Insurance and Occupational Pensions Authority guidance on interpreting Solvency II requirements.
 (Re)insurers must limit their activities to those for which they are specifically authorised, to the exclusion of all other business activity.
 The Central Bank imposes strict rules on (re)insurers to formalise appropriate internal policies and procedures to ensure that investment risks relating to assets used for regulated capital purposes are adequately managed.
 The rules in relation to asset management activity by (re)insurers are governed by the rules set out in Solvency II.